 The Board is responsible for identifying suitable candidates to be recommended for election to the Board as Directors-at-large and, in so doing, will consider the Board's Diversity Policy.
 The Governance Committee has the responsibility of: gathering names of potential nominees; screening their qualifications against the current skill and experience needs of the Board and any gaps in the Board's reflection of the communities that the Authority serves; and making recommendations to the full Board.
 All Directors are encouraged to identify and recommend potential candidates to the Governance Committee.
 Additional input to the process is provided by the President.
-Additionally, the Governance Committee may engage an outside search firm to assist in broadening the candidate pool.
 An invitation to a candidate to stand as a nominee for election to the Board will normally be made by the Board through the Chair.